Lauren LaVera: 2022–present: Terrifier franchise and future

-LaVera's first leading role was as Sienna Shaw, a teenage girl that battles the supernatural serial killer Art the Clown in the 2022 slasher film Terrifier 2, alongside David Howard Thornton and Samantha Scaffidi.
-The film was well-received by critics, with praise directed at LaVera's performance.
+LaVera auditioned for the role of Sienna Shaw in Damien Leone's slasher film Terrifier 2 (2022) in 2019.
+During her auditions, she hadn't seen the first Terrifier (2016) and didn't watch it as she didn't want the film to influence her decision-making during her audition process.
+LaVera got cast as Sienna which would become her breakthrough role, becoming a co-lead of the Terrifier film franchise opposite David Howard Thornton as Art the Clown and Samantha Scaffidi as Victoria Heyes.
+Leone considered no other actress for the part.
+LaVera's performance was met with positive reviews.
 IGN's review said that LaVera "rules as Sienna in her angel-winged fantasy armor as a final girl fighting for family, facing her demons, and screaming bloody war cries in Art's mocking face," while Matthew Jackson of Paste wrote that "LaVera, tasked with injecting humanity into the sequel, lives up to this task with pure star power."
-LaVera will reprise her role as Sienna in Terrifier 3.

 LaVera appeared in the mob film Not for Nothing, released in October 2022.
 In December 2022, LaVera was cast as Alessa, a pregnant woman whose antagonizing father disapproves of her relationship with her husband, in Joe Lam's 2023 horror film The Fetus, opposite Julian Curtis and Bill Moseley.
 In February 2023, Bloody Disgusting reported that LaVera would star as Lisa Gray in the supernatural thriller film The Well, directed by Federico Zampaglione.
+She presented the film at its U.K. premiere at FrightFest in 2024.
+In 2023, LaVera appeared as a guest judge on the fifth season of Shudder's reality competition series The Boulet Brothers' Dragula.
+In 2024, Lavera portrayed Heidi Morris in two episodes of NBC's Law & Order: Organized Crime: "Missing Persons" and "Beyond the Sea".